 If you are using shared hosting to host your website, chances are there are hundreds if not thousands of other websites that are hosted on the same server.
 They are sharing the resources together and sometimes when one site experiencing massive requests (visitors), it would affect the performance of its peer websites.

 It’s important to know how many neighbors on the server, so you can determine the limit of your website and can decide when to upgrade your hosting.
-There are five methods (services) to find out how many websites on the same shared hosting server.
+There are three methods (services) to find out how many websites on the same shared hosting server.

 This free tool offers you to see the total domains pointed on the same server IP.
 You can see the total domains but this tool only shows 100 of them, otherwise, you have to purchase its premium access.
 The reason why I put this service on the top list is that some hosting companies are actually relying on the data from it.

 The second tool that I highly recommend is ViewDNS.
 It comes with a clear interface and literally showing you all the domains that are pointed to the same server — all free without having to register an account.
 As you can see, “There are 785 domains hosted on this server”.
 The number isn’t the same as DNSlytics, but I’ll explain that later.

 Another great tool to see the number of websites on the same shared server is HackerTarget Reverse IP Lookup.
 This tool will show all domains and subdomains, but without providing the exact number.
 Therefore, you may copy & paste the result to Microsoft Excel to get the number faster.